haacked/haacked.com/_posts/2015/2015-06-26-git-migrate.markdown

 So if I'm on `master` with a repository that's tracking a remote and I want move my local commits to a new branch, I'd just run `git migrate new-branch`.

-If I'm not on master, but on a branch named `wrong-branch` I'd just do this:
+If I'm not on `master`, but on a branch named `wrong-branch` I'd just do this:

 `git migrate new-branch origin/wrong-branch`